Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Introduction

-There have been many studies on the binary NP paradigm, and researchers have developed many useful tools to solve problem \eqref{eq: NP binary}. \cite{cannon2002learning} initiated the theoretical analysis of NP classification. \cite{scott2005neyman} proved theoretical properties of the empirical error minimization (ERM) approach, including so-called NP oracle inequalities and consistency. \cite{scott2007performance} proposed a new way to measure the performance under the NP paradigm. \cite{rigollet2011neyman} transformed the original problem into a convex problem through some convex surrogates.
-They solved the new problem and proved that the optimal classifier could successfully control the type-\Rom{1} error in high probability. \cite{tong2013plug} tackled this problem by combining the Neyman-Pearson lemma with the kernel density estimation and came up with the so-called plug-in method, which enjoys the NP oracle inequalities. \cite{zhao2016neyman} extended the NP framework into the high-dimensional case via na\"ive Bayes classifier, where the number of predictors can grow with the sample size.
+There have been many studies on the binary NP paradigm, and researchers have developed many useful tools to solve problem \eqref{eq: NP binary}. \cite{cannon2002learning} initiated the theoretical analysis of NP classification. \cite{scott2005neyman} proved theoretical properties of the empirical error minimization (ERM) approach, including the so-called NP oracle inequalities. \cite{scott2007performance} combined two types of errors to measure the performance under the NP paradigm. \cite{rigollet2011neyman} transformed the original problem into a convex problem through some convex surrogates.
+They solved the new problem and proved that the optimal classifier could successfully control the type-\Rom{1} error with high probability. \cite{tong2013plug} tackled this problem by combining the Neyman-Pearson lemma with the kernel density estimation and developed the so-called plug-in method, which enjoys the NP oracle inequalities. \cite{zhao2016neyman} extended the NP framework into the high-dimensional case via na\"ive Bayes classifier, where the number of predictors can grow with the sample size.
 More recently, \cite{tong2018neyman} proposed an umbrella NP algorithm that can adapt to any scoring-type classifier, including linear discriminant analysis (LDA), support vector machines (SVM), and random forests.
-Using the order statistics and some thresholding strategy, the umbrella algorithm can provide high-probability control for all classifiers under some sample size requirements. \cite{tong2020neyman} further studied both parametric and non-parametric ways to adjust the classification threshold for an LDA classifier, which were proved to solve \eqref{eq: NP binary} with NP oracle inequalities. \cite{scott2019generalized} proposed a generalized Neyman-Pearson criterion and argued that a broader class of transfer learning problems could be solved under this criterion. \cite{li2020bridging} first connected binary NP problems with CS problems and proposed a way to construct a CS classifier with type-\Rom{1} error control. \cite{xia2021intentional} applied the NP umbrella method proposed by \cite{tong2018neyman} into a social media text classification problem. \cite{li2021flexible} proposed a model-free feature ranking method based on the NP framework.
+Using order statistics and some thresholding strategy, the umbrella algorithm can provide high probability control for all classifiers under some sample size requirements. \cite{tong2020neyman} further studied both parametric and non-parametric ways to adjust the classification threshold for an LDA classifier, which were proved to solve \eqref{eq: NP binary} with NP oracle inequalities.
+More recently, \cite{wang2021non} introduced an LDA-based NP classifier that does not depend on sample splitting. \cite{scott2019generalized} proposed a generalized Neyman-Pearson criterion and argued that a broader class of transfer learning problems could be solved under this criterion. \cite{li2020bridging} first connected binary NP problems with CS problems and proposed a way to construct a CS classifier with type-\Rom{1} error control. \cite{xia2021intentional} applied the NP umbrella method proposed by \cite{tong2018neyman} into a social media text classification problem. \cite{li2021flexible} proposed a model-free feature ranking method based on the NP framework.
 The works we list may be incomplete.
 We refer interested readers to the survey paper by \cite{tong2016survey} and another recent paper discussing the relationship between hypothesis testing and NP binary classification by \cite{li2020statistical}.